moding-il/bizdoc.core/README.md

 The onBind() function receives data from the GetAsync() method of the server-side object.

+> Widgets, as other objects, accepts *options* that can determine their behavior, refer to BizDoc.Configuration.Widgets namespace to inspect core widget properties.

+Core widgets can be overridden, and more than one widget with the same Angular template can be configured in the configuration file.
+See [how to](#customize-built-in-objects) example.

 ### Rules

 A _rule_ declares a programmatic value.
 For example, the _anomaly_ rule returns the cube anomaly for the document being processed.
 Rules can then be evaluated in a workflow *condition* or object *privileges*.